M E 101 - Foundations of Mechanical Engineering

 Programming of industrial robotic manipulators with external inputs, tactile sensing, and vision sensing.
 A design project is required.
 Cross-listed as IME 560.
 Prerequisite: graduate or senior standing in engineering or computer science.

-M E 562 - Analysis and Design of Robotic Systems
+M E 562 - Dynamics, Modeling, and Control of Robots

 M E 573 - Methods of Engineering Analysis